apetenchea/VimScripts/README.md

 <hr>

 ## [eclim-extra](eclim-extra)
-This script adds some features on top of the [eclim](https://github.com/ervandew/eclim) plugin.
+This script adds some features on top of the [Eclim](https://github.com/ervandew/eclim) plugin.
 The lack of a command which could start Eclim from within Vim was annoying.
-The `:StartEclim` command in this script does exactly just that!<br>
+The `StartEclim` command in this script does exactly just that!<br>
-How it works:<br>
+*How it works*<br>
 It first checks if the eclim server is already running.
 If not, it starts it in background.
 When the Vim instance which started the server is closed, the server is also stopped automatically.<br>
-Also, this script adds some nice features that go along with Eclim, such as Javadoc comment folding and some useful mappings.<br>
+Also, this script adds some nice features that go along with Eclim, such as Javadoc comment folding and useful mappings.<br>

 **Configuration**<br>
-Details about eclim can be found [here](http://eclim.org/).<br>
+Details about Eclim can be found [here](http://eclim.org/).<br>
 *Set `s:eclimd_path` to the path of your Eclim server*<br>
 The variable `s:eclimd_path` should contain the path to *eclimd*, which can be found in the folder in which Eclim was installed.<br>
 *Using vim-localvimrc*